korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

     ## [1] "Adaboost f1 score: 0.96"

+After model training and prediction, I compare F1 scores of each alternative, where the best performing model becomes the selected model.

 The best F1 score is found to be 0.96 by Adaboost.

 From the results, I see that a clear gap is visible between the naive